sanbor/cv/index.markdown

 # Experience

 1.  # Web.com

+    ## Software engineer *May 2016 - now*

     Web.com is an American company that provides domain name registration and web development services to small and medium sized business.

-    ## Software engineer *May 2016 - now*

     - Developed Website builder from its inception to production release.
 Currently used by thousands of users.

     - Drove the team's adoption of CSS Preprocessors, OOCSS, and linters.
 When the project grew in size and features I introduced the team to Less and Sass and how it could help to reuse and modularize the styles.
-We were using web components so using OOCSS was a natural choise.
-I taught how to write styles using BEM/SuitCSS conventions to the team and assisted them.
+We were using web components so using OOCSS was a natural choice.
+I taught the team how to write styles using BEM/SuitCSS conventions.
 This helped us to reduce the amount of bugs when introducing new UX.
 Moreover, I set up linters for Javascript and Less and other related tasks.

     - Dockerized the project.
-Given the microservices architecture of the project, setting up the development environment in a new machine could take days and it wouldn't work on Windows.
+Given the micro-services architecture of the project, setting up the development environment in a new machine could take days and it wouldn't work on Windows.
 I used docker and docker-compose to automate the environment setup and provide an easy way of setting up the project.

     - Helped optimize page load time in different projects.
 I analyzed page speeds and used different techniques and tools to improve load times.
 I also removed Bootstrap as a dependency from generated websites in order to save bandwidth and make final websites lighter.